Bone Grafting for Implants

 Do I Have Enough Bone?

 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.
 Today, we have the ability to grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+Dr. Sierakowski may order a specialized 3-D Cone Beam CT Scan (CBCT) of your jaw to determine if any bone grafting will be needed.

 Different Types of Bone Grafts